Dig the Data

 Working with Spreadsheets

 The four resources above should help you understand the power of spreadsheets.
 Choose a spreadsheet application to use for this assignment.
-Popular spreadsheet applications include Microsoft Excel now part of the free Office 365 suite, Google Spreadsheets (FREE in Google Drive), Open Office spreadsheets (FREE), and many others.
+Popular spreadsheet applications include Microsoft Excel now part of the free Office 365 suite, Google Sheets (FREE in Google Drive), Open Office spreadsheets (FREE), and many others.
 Check with your district if you are not sure which application is available.

 Building your skills